Chieftain (tank): Service

-Chieftain equipped British units of the British Army of the Rhine (BAOR) during the Cold War, defended West Germany against possible Warsaw Pact attack.
+During the Cold War, Chieftain tanks were deployed in units of the British Army of the Rhine (BAOR) in West Germany to defend against a possible Warsaw Pact attack on the country.

 Like its European competitors, the Chieftain found a large export market in the Middle East, but unlike the Centurion, it was not adopted by any other NATO or Commonwealth country.

 The Chieftain proved itself capable in combat and able to be upgraded, both for overall improvement and to meet local requirements.
 It was continuously upgraded until the early 1990s, when it was replaced by Challenger 1.
 The final Chieftain version, which was used by the British Army until 1995, incorporated "Stillbrew" armour named after Colonel Still and John Brewer from the Military Vehicles and Engineering Establishment (MVEE), the Improved Fire Control System (IFCS) and the Thermal Observation Gunnery Sight (TOGS).
 The last British Regiment equipped with Chieftains was the 1st Royal Tank Regiment, which was based at Aliwal Barracks, Tidworth.

 The first model was introduced in 1967.
 Chieftains were supplied to at least six countries, including Iran, Kuwait, Oman and Jordan.
 An agreement for sales to Israel and local production was cancelled by the British Government in 1969, despite considerable Israeli technical and tactical input into the development of the tank, especially the capacity to operate successfully in desert environments, and the provision for the tank to make good use of hull-down positioning.
 Two examples were delivered to, and extensively trialled by, the Israeli Armoured Corps.
 This experience spurred the creation of the indigenous Israeli Merkava, the development programme was led by General Israel Tal, who had worked closely with the British in the Anglo-Israeli Chieftain project.
 The largest foreign sale was to Iran, who, at the recommendation of General Tal, took delivery of 707 Mk-3P and Mk-5P (the letter P standing for Persia), as well as 187 FV4030-1, 41 ARV and 14 AVLB before the 1979 revolution.
 Further planned deliveries of the more capable FV4030-2 (Shir 1) and FV4030-3 (Shir 2) series were cancelled at that point.